itfanr/ros2-wiki/Roadmap.md

 - Support for non-ASCII strings in messages / services
 - Progress on migration plan
 - Reconsider 1-to-1 mapping of ROS nodes to DDS participants
-- Reconsider mapping of namespaces to DDS partitions
 - Python-based launch with stable API, introspectable, optional XML frontend
 - Make `ament_cmake` available in ROS 1 and/or `catkin` available in ROS 2